User management in Sigrid

 Authorization groups

-Administrators also have the ability to specify system access in bulk for groups of users, by creating an authorization group entity by which users can be added to this group along with a permission set.
+Administrators and maintainers also have the ability to specify system access in bulk for groups of users, by creating an authorization group entity by which users can be added to this group along with a permission set.
 All users added to a defined authorization group will inherit access rights to systems authorized for the group.

 Creating groups in User Management